 3. Choose Retro Type for Friendly Branding

 Many businesses need a more friendly and accessible brand look than companies in more formal or exclusive sectors.
-Food brands, cafés, charities and creative agencies need to be approachable, and the typography they use in their brand designs can really help to reinforce this cheerful, open ethos.
+Food brands, cafés, charities, and creative agencies need to be approachable, and the typography they use in their brand designs can really help to reinforce this cheerful, open ethos.

+That's why it's important to know how to create typography logos with a retro style.
 Retro-inspired type designs are a great fit for these sorts of businesses.
 Simultaneously trendy and nostalgic, the right vintage-inspired typeface can make a brand seem warm and inviting.

 Fonts that reference 1950s design styles, with their cheery, fun aesthetic, are great for logo designers.
 Check out this example logo design for a coffee brand.
-Set against a pastel colored background, the type runs along a curved path.
+Set against a pastel-coloured background, the type runs along a curved path.
 You should keep the design flat (no shadows or gradients) for a modern take on the vintage look, to keep it fresh and relevant.

 Create the Logo in InDesign